Publication Date: Wednesday Aug 20, 1997

 COMFORT FOOD and MILKSHAKE

-Is it any coincidence that the restaurant that swept the comfort food category last year and this year also consistently takes top honors in the milkshake division?
-Ah, the Peninsula Fountain and Grill, more commonly referred to as The Peninsula Creamery, where even vegetarians have been known to consider the virtues of a carnivorous existence.
+Is it any coincidence that the restaurant that swept the Comfort Food category last year and this year also consistently takes top honors in the Milkshake division?
+Ah, the Peninsula Fountain and Grill, more commonly referred to as the Peninsula Creamery, is a place where even vegetarians have been known to consider the virtues of a carnivorous existence.
 Where some of the most devoted calorie counters have stopped their tabulating.
 Where many a cholesterol-phobe has come to believe--over a "breakfust" of bacon and eggs, or a mountainous helping of meatloaf and mashed potatoes (extra gravy)--that it's all in the genes anyway, so we might as well indulge.
 It's comforting just to walk in the doors of this downtown establishment, with its marbled Formica table-tops, '50s-style decor and nostalgic advertisements on the walls.
-The grill easily beat out its closest competitors in the Comfort Food category with 46 votes: Good Earth and Hobee's tied for second place with 9 votes each, and Stickney's placed third with 7 votes.
-Just be prepared to wait for a coveted booth.
-This divine diner is packed night and day.
+The grill easily beat out its closest competitors in the Comfort Food category with 42 votes: Stickney's placed second, and Good Earth nabbed third.
+In the Milkshake category, it wasn't even close: The Creamery was the choice of 197 voters.
+Foster's Freeze came in second, and Taxi's Hamburgers took third place.

 Peninsula Fountain and Grill, 566 Emerson St., Palo Alto, 323-3131

 At Fresh Choice, kids 5 and under eat free.
 Youngsters 6-10 can chow down for $3.99.
 And, best of all, the soft-serve ice cream is unlimited.
-(Don't worry, mom, so is the spinach salad.)
+(Don't worry, Mom, so is the spinach salad.)
 It's hard to get more family-oriented than Fresh Choice at the Stanford Shopping Center.
-If it's the evening to give mom (or dad) a break from the kitchen, Fresh Choice gets the nod from Weekly readers as the top family restaurant for the second year in a row and getting 43 votes, beating out Hobee's (32 votes) and the Good Earth (23 votes).
+If it's the evening to give Mom (or Dad) a break from the kitchen, Fresh Choice gets the nod from Weekly readers as the top family restaurant for the third year in a row, beating out Hobee's and the Peninsula Fountain and Grill (better known as the Peninsula Creamery).
 With row upon row of kid-friendly nourishment, from Jell-O cubes to pizza, blueberry muffins to chicken soup, Fresh Choice offers something for even the pickiest little palate.
 And between pasta with pesto and Caesar salad, there's bound to be something to satisfy the bigger stomachs in the family as well.

 Fresh Choice, 379 Stanford Shopping Center, Palo Alto, 322-6995